Ditch Digging and Teambuilding

-I once had a boss that thought going to a health club was a waste of time.
+I once had a boss who thought going to a health club was a waste of time.
 He believed that if people wanted to be physically fit, there were more practical ways of accomplishing this goal.

 He had a point.
 Physical fitness did not have to take extra time and money.
 Opportunities to achieve it were readily available in everyday life.

-For example, when I first discuss teambuilding with a potential client, the conversation often goes something like this:
+For example, when I first discuss team building with a potential client, the conversation often goes something like this:

-“Why do you want to do teambuilding,” I inquire.
+“Why do you want to do team building,” I inquire.

 “So that people get along better” comes the usual response.